Peace is possible

 Peace nihilism is often the result of disappointment that a Government ignored a peace demonstration (for instance the Blair Government’s discounting of the massive, one million person demonstration against the Iraq War), or that their MP failed to answer a letter the person sent.
 Such reversals and disappointments are inevitable in the struggle against a deeply ingrained habit.
 We are bound to come up against obstacles laid down by the military industrial complex which is the only section of humanity which profits from war.

 Nothing comes of nihilism.
 Pessimism leads to depression and inaction.
 Peace campaigning is effective at very least in helping activists to lose the feeling of dread and powerlessness in the face of news that is full of stories of military violence.
-Peace advocacy is a matter of persistence and consciousness of the vital necessity of helping to create a more peaceful world, and when we leave nihilism behind, we will have a mass movement to bring pressure on our rulers, because the vast majority of people do want to live peaceful lives.
+Peace advocacy is a matter of persistence and consciousness of the vital necessity of helping to create a more peaceful world, and when a significant minority leaves nihilism behind, we will have a mass movement to bring pressure on our rulers, because the vast majority of people do want to live peaceful lives.

-We are not talking about absolute peace.
-Pacifism is a respected tradition, upheld by valuable groups such as the Quakers, but it is a difficult position for a government to uphold.
+We are not talking here about absolute and perfect peace.
+Pacifism is a respected tradition, upheld by valuable and effective groups such as the Quakers, but absolute pacifism is a difficult position for a government or a political party to uphold.
 Quakers did come into power in the early history of the USA, but had to resign when their state came under attack.
 Our aim here is to reduce the frequency and intensity of war rather than to abolish it completely.

 Related Questions